+Another candidate architecture is based on \ac{ttd} circuitry in hybrid \ac{mimo}, either replacing phase shifters~\cite{ghaderi2019integrated} or in addition to them~\cite{zhai2020thzprism,zhai2021ss,dai2022delay,nguyen2024joint,do2024hybrid}.
+Such architectures can create several on-demand frequency-dependent beams~\cite{li2022rainbow,ratnam2022joint} to serve users at a wide range of angles.
+These spatially spectral beams are fundamentally different from small dispersion effects (known as beam squint) in traditional phased arrays, which are usually regarded as unwanted side effects causing severe array gain loss~\cite{zhai2020thzprism,zhai2021ss,dai2022delay,nguyen2024joint,do2024hybrid,THz_CE_beamsquint}.
+In~\cite{dai2022delay}, a \ac{ttd}-based precoder was presented, realizing improved achievable rates and energy efficiency than hybrid precoding, and ~\cite{li2022rainbow,ratnam2022joint} proposed a \ac{ttd}-based system architecture that was matched with an access control protocol, synchronizing multi-user communications under a fixed beam configuration.
+While these works indicate the potential gains of exploiting frequency-selective beams in THz regime, the increased cost, hardware complexity, and power consumption associated with numerous phase-shifters and \acp{ttd} circuitry required for these architectures hinder their adoption in practical settings.

-An alternative emerging antenna technology that is particularly suitable for THz communications is based on leaky waveguides~\cite{guerboukha2023conformal, zetterstrom2019low}. \Acp{lwa} are designed to exploit the THz rainbow effect to enable frequency selective beamsteering of extremely wideband signals~\cite{ghasempour2020leakytrack}.
-Accordingly, \acp{lwa} can realize different beampatterns using a single antenna element in a cost and power effective manner~\cite{ghasempour2020single}.
-Despite their potential for THz systems, \acp{lwa} are mostly studied in terms of physical and propagation properties, while their signal processing model and ability to support multi-user communications have not yet been studied.
+An alternative emerging antenna technology that is particularly suitable for THz signaling is based on leaky waveguides~\cite{oliner2007leaky, guerboukha2023conformal, zetterstrom2019low}. \Acp{lwa} enable frequency-selective beamsteering of extremely wideband signals, creating the so-called THz rainbow~\cite{ghasempour2020single}.
+The beampatterns generated by \Acp{lwa} resemble those produced by hybrid \ac{mimo} transmitters utilizing \ac{ttd} and phase shifters~\cite{zhai2020thzprism,zhai2021ss, dai2022delay,nguyen2024joint,do2024hybrid}, albeit in a cost and power efficient manner~\cite{kludze2023leakyscatter,karl2015frequency,rahmani2023next}.
+Despite their potential for THz communication systems, \acp{lwa} are mostly studied in terms of localization~\cite{ghasempour2020leakytrack,kludze2022quasi}, retrodirective backscattering~\cite{kludze2024frequency}, and wireless security~\cite{yeh2023security}, while their transmission model and ability to support wideband multi-user wireless communications have not yet been studied.